KairoNero/New-End-Stuff/README.md

 # New End Stuff Mod

 ## Introduction
-**New End Stuff** is a Minecraft: Java Edition mod developed by **KaisoNero**.
+**New End Stuff** is a Minecraft: Java Edition mod developed by **Kaisoneo**.
 This mod expands "The End" dimension by introducing new ores, tools, and unique items that enhance your gameplay experience in this mysterious and challenging world.

 ## Table of Contents
 - [Installation](#installation)